wfschmitt/git-enlightened/README.md

 # git-enlightened
-Enlightenment build script for Ubunteros!
+ONEXENIUS is a neat Enlightenment build script for Ubunteros!

 This script allows you to safely and easily download, install, update the GIT master version of Enlightenment 0.22 (aka E22) on Ubuntu Xenial Xerus